5AbhishekSaxena/learning-python/README.md

 - Help the fellow coders who are new to python and want to improve their skills

 ### How to Contribute
 - For contributions in this repository, please read `CONTRIBUTING.md` first.
-(Please pull the changes from this repo if you have already forked the repository and are facing conflicts)
+(Please pull the changes from this repository if you have already forked the repository and are facing conflicts)
 - If you like the repository, please star it.

 ### Learning Resources